solana-developers/solana-cookbook/docs/th/references/accounts.md

 ### Create a PDA

 Below is an
-example program for creating a PDA account owned by the program and an example for calling the program with the client.
+example program for creating a PDA account owned by the program และ an example for calling the program with the client.

 #### Program

 The below shows a single instruction `system_instruction::create_account` that creates an account with allocated data size of `space`, `rent_lamports` amount of lamports for the derived PDA.
-This is signed with the PDA using `invoke_signed` similar to as discussed above.
+This is signed with the PDA โดยใช้ `invoke_signed` similar to as discussed above.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="rust" active>